daattali/beautiful-jekyll/index.md

 ## Research

 My research aims to enable evidence-baesd decision making.
-I study sustainable energy systems, the effects of policy, and how to design climate policy that best meets societal goals.
+I study sustainable energy systems, the effects of alternative policy choices, and how to design climate policy that best meets societal goals.

 I take a systems engineering approach and integrate tools from other disciplines including economics, data science, and political science.